-For the current status of my Federal lawsuit to restore Loaded Open Carry to California, Click Here!
+For the current status of my appeal Click Here.

-There is only one lawsuit seeking to restore Loaded Open Carry to California – Nichols v.
+Mine is the only lawsuit seeking to restore Loaded Open Carry to California – Nichols v.
 Brown.

 “Should the Open Carry movement become successful it will result in the greatest dissolution of government power since the collapse of the Soviet Union.” – Charles Nichols, President of California Right To Carry